MinhajurRahmanCIS/Inventory-System-server/README.md

 Project Repository Link For Server side: https://github.com/MinhajurRahmanCIS/Inventory-System-server

 # Project Info
-This is a Inventory System Server Side.
+This is an Inventory System Server Side.
 ## Technologies  –
 1. Using express js.
 2. Using MongoDB for storing data.